andyl/uber_gen/notes/devlog.md

 - [ ] How to generate event-streams?
 - [ ] Are playbooks wrappered in a manipulation API?

-- [ ] How does PragDave install templates?
-- [ ] How does PragDave store templates?
+- [ ] Does this work with Sockets / GenStage?

 ## Futures